Sumyak-Jain/Apache-Maven/Build Profile/Readme.md

 ## TYPE-3

-basic syntax to add in pom.xml

 The profile will be activated when the system property "debug" is specified with value:true add this in any of your profile to make it activate only  when true is entered because debug by default is true

+**Basic syntax to add in pom.xml **

 ```python
 <activation>